macmanes-lab/protocols/RNATagSeq_polyA_first.md

 #### 17) Cleanup (1.5x SPRI) to remove reaction buffer and PCR primers: 45 minutes

-  - Add 1.5x reaction volume SPRI beads (75 uL) to the sample in new tubes, and mix up/down 10x
+  - Add 1.5x reaction volume AMPure beads (75 uL) to the sample in new tubes, and mix up/down 10x
   - Incubate at room temperature, on HULA MIXER for 15min
   - Place on magnet for 5 min or until solution is clear
   - Pipette out and discard clear solution